JonatanHogild/Ansible_on_management_vm/README.md

 11. [Conclusion](#conclusion)

 ## Introduction
 This is the third project <a href="https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md">in a series of projects</a>, with the goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship at [The Swedish Meteorological and Hydrological Institute (SMHI)](https://www.smhi.se/en/about-smhi).
 Previously, <a href=https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc>Proxmox was installed and configured</a> on a server, and a <a href=https://github.com/Filipanderssondev/Rocky_Linux_OS_Base_for_VMs>Rocky Linux golden image</a> was created for cloning.
 At this stage in the project, we have 3 VMs, one for management of the environment, one for monitoring, and one for running applications.
-In this project, I will begin work on the management VM using Ansible, an automation IaC platform.
+In this project, I will begin work on the management VM by setting up Ansible, an automation IaC platform.

 ## Goals and Objectives
 This is part of a larger ongoing Infrastructure as Code (IaC) project that will use Proxmox as a base, with Rocky Linux as the OS running on each virtual machine.